 2. Promote clear communication and get your workforce’s pulse

 Culture is not static.
 It evolves and adapts as the number of employees grow and the organization faces new challenges.
-Michael says, “It starts with setting strong expectations up front.
+Brown says, “It starts with setting strong expectations up front.
 Talking about what your company is and what your company isn’t, talking about what your company values and where they draw a hard line in the sand.
 Those things help the employee understand whether they will feel included.”

 A transparent communication flow with the workforce includes feedback.
 Employees should also be asked about their expectations, what makes them come back to work everyday, why they stay with the company.
 Taking both sides into consideration helps you build an employee value proposition where everyone feels included.

-Here’s a tip from Jennifer: whether you use surveys or software that helps you measure your workforce sentiment, implement them from day one and on a regular basis.
+Here’s a tip from Paxton: whether you use surveys or software that helps you measure your workforce sentiment, implement them from day one and on a regular basis.
 Make it part of your employees’ regular duties.
-Michael agrees with this, as it reduces friction within the organization.
+Brown agrees with this, as it reduces friction within the organization.
 It also reinforces the message that you care and that your company culture is actually based on clear communication and feedback.

 3. Build retention strategies around these areas